Thursday, October 2, 2008

 1-25-1915 The first long distance call by Bell

-1915 Alexander Graham Bell began transcontinental phone service with a call to Dr. Watson in San Francisco.
+1915 Alexander Graham Bell began transcontinental phone service with a call to Dr. Watson in

+This connected the world in a whole new way.
+No longer would people have to wait long intervals for news to reach across the world.
+The telegraph had previously connected cities through its intricate network of telegraph lines.
 Until 1877, all rapid long-distance communication depended upon the telegraph.
 That year, the rival technology developed that would again change the face of communication -- the telephone.
 By 1879, patent litigation between Western Union and the infant telephone system was ended in an agreement that largely separated the two services.

 For five years AT&T had wanted to link the phone lines from one side of the country to the other.
 They finally found the device that could help them do it: Lee De Forest's "audions," the first vacuum tubes.
 They placed them along the 3,400 miles of wires connecting one coast to the other.
 As a voice signal traveled along the wires it naturally weakened.
 Every time it hit an audion, the signal was boosted.